|

 Copyright: 01/1943

 From National Comics #28 - 10 pages - Case #2 - Captain Leash learns from another spy that the infamous Dr. Agony, with whom Leash has obviously tangled before, is back and is going to use a U-boat to launch bombers to attack New York.
 As G-2 he aims to stop them.
-Click here to read the story.

-The Murder Gun
+3 The Murder Gun The Murder Gun

 Published by Quality Comics